Vasily Dimitriev

-Vasily Dimitrievich Dimitriev (January 11, 1924, Novoye Syurbeevo, Tsivilsky District, Chuvash Autonomous Okrug, USSR - January 8, 2013, Cheboksary, Russia) - Soviet and Russian archaeologist, Doctor of Historical Sciences, professor.
+Vasily Dimitrievich Dimitriev (11 January 1924, Novoye Syurbeevo, Tsivilsky District, Chuvash Autonomous Okrug, USSR - 8 January 2013, Cheboksary, Russia) was a Soviet-Russian archaeologist.

-Honored Scientist of the RSFSR (1980).
-Member of the Archaeographic Commission of the USSR Academy of Sciences (since 1968).

-Biography and scientific activity
+Biography

-Born into a peasant family.
-After graduating from Churachik secondary school, he entered the history and philology department of the Chuvash State Pedagogical Institute.
+Born into a peasant family, Dimitriev graduated from Churachik Secondary School and he entered the history and philology department of the Chuvash State Pedagogical Institute (CSPI).

-Participant of the Great Patriotic War: From 1942 - cadet of the artillery school, junior lieutenant, lieutenant-commander of a platoon in fighter-anti-tank brigades on the 2nd Ukrainian, 1st Baltic, 3rd Belorussian fronts.
+Dmitriev fought on the Eastern Front of World War II: from 1942, he served as an artillery school cadet, junior lieutenant, lieutenant platoon commander in anti-tank brigades on the 2nd Ukrainian, 1st Baltic, and 3rd Belorussian Fronts.

-In 1948, he graduated with honors from the Chuvash State Pedagogical Institute.

-From 1946, he worked as a senior laboratory assistant in the history department of the Chuvash State Pedagogical Institute, and from 1948 as a junior research fellow at the Chuvash Research Institute of Language, Literature and History (ChNII YALI).

-In 1955, he completed postgraduate studies at the Department of History of the USSR during the feudal period at Lomonosov Moscow State University.
+In 1948, Dmitriev graduated with honors from the CSPI.
+From 1946, he worked as a senior laboratory assistant in the history department of the CSPI, and from 1948, as a junior research fellow at the Chuvash Research Institute of Language, Literature and History (CRILLH; today the Chuvash State Institute of Humanities).
+In 1955, he completed his postgraduate studies at the Department of Soviet History of the Feudal Period at the Lomonosov Moscow State University.

-For 20 years, Dimitriev was the director of the Chuvash Research Institute of Language, Literature and History (today the Chuvash State Institute of Humanities), and was also a professor at the ChSU named after I.N.
-Ulyanov.
+For 20 years, Dimitriev was the director of the CRILLH and was also a professor at the I.N.
+Ulyanov Chuvash State University.

-As noted by the Chuvash Encyclopedia, Vasily Dimitriev was one of the leading experts on the medieval history of the Volga region and the Volga peoples.

-His doctoral dissertation, defended in 1968, was entitled "History of Chuvashia in the Feudal Era."

-Dimitriev addressed such issues as the ethnogenesis of the Chuvash, the history of Volga Bulgaria, the position of the Bulgaro-Chuvash in the Golden Horde and the Kazan Khanate, and the colonial policy of the Russian state towards the Chuvash.
+As noted by the Chuvash Encyclopedia, Dimitriev was one of the leading experts on the medieval history of the Volga region and the Volga peoples.
+His doctoral dissertation, defended in 1968, was titled "History of Chuvashia in the Feudal Era."
+Dimitriev addressed such issues as the ethnogenesis of the Chuvash people, the history of Volga Bulgaria, the position of the Bulgaro-Chuvash within the Golden Horde and the Kazan Khanate, and the Russian state's colonial policy toward the Chuvash.